GIScience/ohsome-api/docs/group-by.rst

     :param aggregation: aggregation type, one of ``area``, ``count``, ``length``, ``perimeter``
     :query <params>: see query-parameters_ at /elements(aggregation) endpoint
-    :query groupByKeys: OSM key(s) given as a list and combined with the ‘AND’ operator; default: empty;
+    :query groupByKeys: OSM key(s) given as a comma separated list (e.g. "key1,key2"), mandatory, no default value

+The result of this grouping will contain separate results for each key specified in ``groupByKeys`` and - if applicable - a ``remainder`` for all objects that fulfilled the filter but had none of the 'groupByKeys'.
+Note that if more than one key is defined in ``groupByKeys``, the sum of the result values can be higher than the total result of a simple (not-grouped) aggregation: this is because an element can match none, one, or multiple of the specified ``groupByKeys``.

 Here you can find a groupByKey_ example.